 Trainers and coaches can deliver these packages in multiple formats, including PDF files, spreadsheets, videos, or plain Word files.

-Hevy Coach, along with a simple solution (like shared spreadsheets on Google Drive) for nutritional guidance or meal plans tends to be the simplest option, allowing you to see how clients are doing in real-time and make adjustments when necessary.
+Hevy Coach, along with a simple solution (like shared spreadsheets on Google Drive) for nutritional guidance or meal plans, tends to be the simplest option.
+Our software for personal trainers allows you to see how clients are doing in real time and make adjustments when necessary.

 The Key to Good Online Personal Training Programs